atet/3dp/README.md

 The model that should be printed first is the square test (`test-12min.gcode` file) to ensure the printer is working correctly.
 After the printer warms up, this will print in about 12 minutes and should come out relatively clean, square, and smooth.

 [![.img/fig5_tina2_square.jpg](.img/fig5_tina2_square.jpg)](#nolink)
-> NOTE: You can remove the square from the support base (middle panel).
+> NOTE: You can remove the square from the support raft (middle panel).

 [Back to Top](#table-of-contents)